Press Release: Potential Life Marker found on Venus

 - Archival image products, suitable for some science cases and as a first look at the programs observations.

 - Raw data that can be reprocessed using by the user with the associated scripts from the archive.

-Upon request from UK ALMA users, the UK ARC Node can provide fully calibrated measurements sets, ready for imaging, for entire or parts of ALMA projects.
+Upon request from UK ALMA users, the UK ARC Node can provide fully calibrated measurements sets for entire or parts of ALMA projects that can then be used for creating new images.
 These products can be hosted in Manchester and can be made available for an amount of time agreed upon between the ARC Node and the user.
 Assistance with imaging ALMA data is also available from the UK ARC Node upon request.
-Please see the below news item on the UK ARC Node's current remote support provisions.
+Please also see the news item on the UK ARC Node's current remote support provisions.

 Alternately, the EU ARC at ESO provides, upon request, a service to create and stage fully calibrated ALMA data of individual measurement observation unit sets (MOUSs), with up to 10 MOUSs per request.
 An MOUS is a single execution of a projects scheduling block.
 This webpage provides instructions on accessing the service.